ttinoco/PFNET/python/docs/problems.rst

   >>> print type(H), H.shape, H.nnz
   <class 'scipy.sparse.coo.coo_matrix'> (28, 28) 564

-Lastly, Lagrange multiplier estimates of the linear and constraints can be used to store sensitivity information in the network components associated with the constraints.
-This is done using the class method :func:`store_sensitivities <pfnet.Constraint.store_sensitivities>`.
+Lastly, Lagrange multiplier estimates of the linear and nonlinear constraints can be used to store sensitivity information in the network components associated with the constraints.
+This is done using the class method :func:`store_sensitivities() <pfnet.Constraint.store_sensitivities>`.
 Component-specific attributes that store sensitivity information are described in the :ref:`reference` section.

 Details about each of the different constraint types available in PFNET are provided below.